2023 Most Popular Communication Sciences Bachelor's Degree Schools in the Southeast Region

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $526.

-West Virginia University ranked #7 on this year’s Most Popular Communication Sciences Bachelor’s Degree Schools in the Southeast Region list.
+West Virginia University came in at #7 in this year’s edition of the Most Popular Communication Sciences Bachelor’s Degree Schools in the Southeast Region ranking.
 WVU is a very large public school located in the city of Morgantown.

 Women make up 94% of the communication sciences majors at the school.